Commentary by Regina Mysliwiec, NYU Medical Student

 Faculty Peer Reviewed

 Diabetic nephropathy is the most frequent cause of end-stage kidney disease in the United States, Europe and Japan.
-Large scale randomized controlled trials have shown that …
+Large scale randomized controlled trials have shown …

 Commentary by Alexis Melnick, NYU School of Medcine Class of 2009